| On 1 week ago

 Warning Signs of a Child Being Sex Trafficked

-• The child has a change in behavior, such as becoming withdrawn, anxious, depressed, or showing signs of trauma.
+• Changes in behavior, such as withdrawal, anxiety, depression, or exhibiting signs of trauma.

 If you suspect a child is being sex trafficked, it is important to report it immediately to the National Human Trafficking Hotline at 1-888-373-7888 or by texting HELP or INFO to 233733.